ceumicrodata/mETL/README.md

 3. [Extract, Transform, Load using mETL](https://speakerdeck.com/bfaludi/extract-transform-load-using-metl) - Bence Faludi (@bfaludi), PyData '14, Berlin

-	Presentation was published at PyData '14 conference in Berlin.
-Novice level training to help you learn and use mETL in your daily work.
-You can check the [video](https://www.youtube.com/watch?v=NOGXdKbB-gQ) as well.
+	> Presentation was published at PyData '14 conference in Berlin.
+Novice level training to help you learn and use mETL in your daily work. [video](https://www.youtube.com/watch?v=NOGXdKbB-gQ)

+4. [Extract, Transform, Load using mETL](https://speakerdeck.com/bfaludi/extract-transform-load-using-metl-1) - Bence Faludi (@bfaludi), PyCon Sei, Florince

+	> We are using this tool in production for many of our clients and It is really stable and reliable.
+The project has a few contributors all around the world right now and I hope many developer will join soon.
+I want to introduce you this tool.
+In this presentation I will show you the functionality and the common use cases.
+Furthermore I will talk about other ETL tools in Python. [video](https://www.youtube.com/watch?v=5fe3wBMsmMg)

 ### Tutorials